DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ## Initializing the Pipeline State

-The initialization of ray tracing pipeline is more complex than for other pipelines.
+The initialization of a ray tracing pipeline is more complex than for other pipeline types.
+We start by defining the instance of `RayTracingPipelineStateCreateInfo` struct:

 ```cpp
 RayTracingPipelineStateCreateInfo PSOCreateInfo;
 PSOCreateInfo.PSODesc.PipelineType = PIPELINE_TYPE_RAY_TRACING;
 ```

-We use HLSL shaders with shader model 6.3, this is a minimal version with ray tracing support.
+Diligent Engine allows using HLSL for both D3D12 and Vulkan backend.
+The minimum required HLSL shader model that supports ray tracing is 6.3.
-Only the DXC compiler can be used for HLSL compilation.
+Only the new DXC compiler supports shader model 6.0+, and we need to explicitly specify:

 ```cpp
 ShaderCI.ShaderCompiler = SHADER_COMPILER_DXC;
 ShaderCI.HLSLVersion    = {6, 3};
 ShaderCI.SourceLanguage = SHADER_SOURCE_LANGUAGE_HLSL;
 ```

-Here we create shader groups that will be used by shader binding table.</br>
+Next, we create shader groups that will be used by the shader binding table.</br>
 General shaders contain only one shader that must be ray generation, ray miss or callable.</br>
 Triangle hit group contains closest hit shader and optional any-hit shader.</br>
 Procedural hit group contains intersection shader and optional closest hit and any-hit shaders.

 ```cpp
 const RayTracingGeneralShaderGroup GeneralShaders[] =
 {